-In general, online reviews have tremendous potential to influence consumers’ purchase decisions.
-Reviews posted by customers on Google are particularly influential.
+Online reviews have tremendous potential to influence consumers’ purchase decisions, and the reviews posted on Google are particularly influential.

-How to Use a Google Reviews Widget to Display Reviews on Your Website
+How to Display a Google Reviews Widget on Your Website

-Fortunately, there are a number of review widget options for integrating those valuable reviews into your website.
+Fortunately, there are a number of review widget options of various shapes and sizes available for integrating those valuable Google reviews into your website.

-Our software platform for managing online reviews includes a review widget suite that can display all or a curated set of customer reviews on your website.
+The ReviewTrackers platform for managing online reviews includes Amplify, a review widget suite that can display all or a curated set of customer reviews on your website.

 The Google reviews widget can be set up in minutes — and requires no dev time to maintain.
-You can hand-pick your own featured testimonials or display a live feed of fresh review content from Google, with “set it and forget it” ease.
+You can hand-pick your own featured testimonials or display a live feed of fresh review content from Google.

 To see the review widget suite in action, sign up for a free demo of ReviewTrackers.

 Google Review Widget Plugins for WordPress